www-splitcells-net/net.splitcells.network/doc/tasks.md

 This does not mean, that tasks are processed according to the priority order.
 The priority of a task is just a guideline.
 ### Current Tasks
+1. Automatic "system.update" via "user.weekly" if "system.config.management.automatic" is set to true.
+   Default for "system.management.automatic" is false.
+1. Visualize concept hierarchy on a website.
 1. Fix description created by automatic releases.
 1. Document commands.
 1. Create general open source project template.